nivlab/RiskData/ReadMe.md

 ### Reinforcement learning task

 This task asseses risk sensitivity from experience.
 Participants made repeated choices between stimuli associated with different reward probabilities.
-Trialtype 2 marks "risk trials", in which participants made a choice between options of the same expected value, but differing in variance.
+Trial type 2 marks "risk trials", in which participants made a choice between options of the same expected value, but differing in variance.
 The proportion of times a participant chooses the safe option in these trials can be used as a continous measure of risk sensitivity.
+For a complete description of trial types, see Table 2 in the paper.

 | Variable    | Description                                                     				|
 |-------------|---------------------------------------------------------------------------------|